 Volunteers are integral in running the daily activities at Magdala and attending to each visitor that enters the site.
 The activities available for volunteers depend on the length of stay, seasonal projects, general necessities at Magdala, and the skills and experience of each volunteer.

-What will I do if I stay for…
+What would I do if I came for 1 -4 weeks?

 *Long-term volunteers may oversee administrative tasks as well as become specialized in the operation of the shops, inventories, product ordering, etc.